Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: QNM s QNMS AND SCC IN KERR- d S DS

-We also ran our code in Kerr-de Sitter (i.e., $Q=0$) with two objectives.
-First, as a further check of our code: we checked that, for $s=-2$, we found agreement to all digits with the QNMs in tables in~\cite{yoshida2010quasinormal} as well as visual agreement with their plots.
+\PRDvtwo{W}e also ran our QNM code in Kerr-dS (i.e., \PRDvtwo{KNdS with} $Q=0$) with two objectives.
+First, as a further check of our code\PRDvtwo{,} we checked that, for $s=-2$, we found agreement to all digits with the QNMs in tables in Ref.~\cite{yoshida2010quasinormal} as well as visual agreement with their plots.

 The second objective is to investigate the claim in~\cite{mostafizur2020validity} that, in Kerr-dS, $\beta>1/2$ is possible for $s=1/2$.
-In Fig.\ref{fig:KerrdS} we plot the imaginary part of the most dominant QNM frequencies for spin-1/2 as a function of $a/a_{\text{max}}$ in the case of Fig.2 (top left) in~\cite{mostafizur2020validity}, where~\cite{mostafizur2020validity} claims violation of SCC.
-Our curves for the dS modes for $\ell=1/2$ and $\ell=3/2$ agree with the curves in~\cite{mostafizur2020validity} (after the curve for $\ell=1/2$ crosses $\beta=1/2$, though, there is a swopping of modes~\cite{Casals:Marinho:prep} and the difference between our curve and the one in~\cite{mostafizur2020validity} is just a matter of family labelling -- in any case, this is irrelevant for SCC).
-However, our Fig.\ref{fig:KerrdS} shows that, while the slowest decaying mode for $\ell=1/2$ is indeed a dS mode, the slowest decaying mode for $\ell=3/2$ is instead a PS mode.
-It seems that this mode is missed by~\cite{mostafizur2020validity} and, since it has $-\text{Im}\left(\oQNM\right)/\kappa_-<1/2$, it is in fact crucial for saving SCC.
-We have carried out similar comparisons for other values of black hole parameters (including the region in Fig.2 (top right) in~\cite{mostafizur2020validity} where violation is claimed) and find the same outcome: Ref.~\cite{mostafizur2020validity} seems to follow the dS family only and others modes save SCC where~\cite{mostafizur2020validity} claims violation.
+In Fig.~\ref{fig:KerrdS} we plot the imaginary part of the most dominant QNM frequencies for spin-1/2 as a function of $a/a_{\text{max}}$ in the case of Fig.2 (top left) in~\cite{mostafizur2020validity}, where~\cite{mostafizur2020validity} claims violation of the linear version of SCC.
+Our curves for the dS modes for $\ell=1/2$ and $\ell=3/2$ agree with the curves in~\cite{mostafizur2020validity}.
+However, our Fig.~\ref{fig:KerrdS} shows that, while the slowest decaying mode for $\ell=1/2$ is indeed a dS mode, the slowest decaying mode for $\ell=3/2$ is instead a PS mode.
+It seems that this mode is missed by~\cite{mostafizur2020validity} and, since it has $-\text{Im}\left(\oQNM\right)/\kappa_-<1/2$, it is in fact crucial for saving the linear version of SCC where~\cite{mostafizur2020validity} claims violation.
+We have carried out similar comparisons for other values of black hole parameters (including the region in Fig.2 (top right) in~\cite{mostafizur2020validity} where violation is claimed) and find the same outcome: Ref.~\cite{mostafizur2020validity} seems to follow the dS family only and other modes save the linear version of SCC where~\cite{mostafizur2020validity} claims violation.

-\section{Equatorial circular photon orbits}

-Here we give explicit analytic expressions for the angular velocity and the Lyapunov exponent of the equatorial circular photon orbits in KNdS.
-These quantities yield the QNM frequencies for the PS family in Eq.~\eqref{eq:eikonal}.
+\section{EQUATORIAL CIRCULAR PHOTON ORBITS}